macloo/python-adv-web-apps/docs/_build/html/_sources/flask2.rst.txt

     text = resp["name"] + " temperature is " + str(resp["main"]["temp"]) + " degrees Fahrenheit with " + resp["weather"][0]["description"] + "."

-We access those values using **keys** from the dictionary returned by the OpenWeather API:
+We access those values using **keys** from the JSON data returned by the OpenWeather API:

 * ``["name"]`` is a key in the primary dictionary.
 * ``["temp"]`` is a key inside a dictionary that is the *value* of the key ``["main"]`` in the primary dictionary.
 We need to convert it to a *string* because the number is a *float,* and we cannot concatenate a float into a string unless we convert it to a string with ``str()``.